Rahim Jaffer

-Rahim Nizar Jaffer (رحيم جعفر; born December 15, 1971) is a former Canadian politician.
+Rahim Nizar Jaffer (رحيم جعفر; born 15 December 1971) is a Canadian politician.
 He served in the House of Commons of Canada from 1997 to 2008, representing the Alberta riding of Edmonton—Strathcona as a member of the Conservative Party.
 He was the first Muslim elected to the Canadian Parliament.
 Jaffer became embroiled in a national controversy in 2010 after he appeared to receive "a break" from the justice system after being charged with drunk driving and possession of cocaine.

 Early life

 Jaffer is an Ismaili Muslim of Indian Gujarati descent.
 While young, Jaffer and his family emigrated to Canada to escape further persecution in Uganda after the government of Idi Amin confiscated their business and their home.
 They settled in Edmonton.

 Jaffer completed a Bachelor of Arts degree at the University of Ottawa in political science and economics.
 He took his degree in the French language.
 He also served as a legislative assistant in the House of Commons.
-After completing his degree he returned to Edmonton, where he operated a successful coffee shop in the heart of the Old Strathcona district.
+After completing his degree, he returned to Edmonton, where he operated a successful coffee shop in the heart of the Old Strathcona district.
+In 2009, Rahim received his Master of Business Administration from the University of Alberta.

 Political career

-Jaffer was elected to the House of Commons as the Member of Parliament (MP) for Edmonton—Strathcona in the federal election on June 2, 1997, at the age of 25.
+Jaffer was elected to the House of Commons as the Member of Parliament (MP) for Edmonton—Strathcona in the federal election on 2 June 1997, at the age of 25.
 He won the seat as a member of the Reform Party of Canada (later the Canadian Alliance, which later merged with the Progressive Conservatives to form the Conservative Party).
 Jaffer was re-elected in 2000.

 In 2001, Matthew Johnston, an aide to Jaffer, impersonated him during a radio interview that Jaffer was himself unable to attend.
 Jaffer subsequently apologized for the stunt in the House of Commons and was suspended from his caucus position for several months.
-The incident was parodied by This Hour Has 22 Minutes, Rick Mercer performed a rap based on Eminem's "The Real Slim Shady", with the lyrics "Will the real Rahim Jaffer please stand up?
+The incident was parodied by This Hour Has 22 Minutes, Rick Mercer performed a rap based on Eminem's "The Real Slim Shady", with the lyrics "Will the real Rahim Jaffer please stand up?"

 In the 2006 election, Jaffer was re-elected to serve a fourth term as the Member of Parliament for Edmonton—Strathcona.
-On February 8, 2006, Prime Minister Stephen Harper named him chair of the Conservative caucus.
+On 8 February 2006, Prime Minister Stephen Harper named him chair of the Conservative caucus.

 Jaffer lost his seat in the 2008 election after he was defeated by New Democrat Linda Duncan.
-Jaffer was initially reluctant to concede defeat but finally did so on October 16 after the results were officially validated by the riding returning officer.
+Jaffer was initially reluctant to concede defeat but finally did so on 16 October after the results were officially validated by the riding returning officer.

 In 2009, Jaffer expressed interest in re-seeking the Conservative nomination for Edmonton—Strathcona at the next election.
 However, he declined to do so after it was claimed that he was shut out of nomination process.

 Jaffer was once voted "laziest MP" in an annual survey by The Hill Times.

+In June 2025, Jaffer entered the mayoral race of the2025 Edmonton municipal election, however ultimately came in fifth place with 4.3% of the vote.